jbowles/artifact/README.md

 # artifact

-Still learning clojure.
+**Still learning clojure**.
 This is a collection of code related to Artificial Intelligence, Machine Learning, Natural Language Processing, and Algorithms.
+Most of the code here is taken from or inspired by tutorials; credit and references are given at the top of each file.

 ## Usage